DilmiKavindya/LibraryMgtSystem/README.md

 - Member records
 - Borrowing and return transactions

-Stored procedures and SQL queries are used for efficient data operations.
+SQL queries are used for efficient data operations.

 ---